MIT Climate Clock

 Team

 The Climate Clock projections have been a sustained effort on the part of an outstanding team.
-The undergraduate and graduate cross-disciplinary team comes from Electrical Engineering and Computer Science, Mechanical Engineering, Aero-Astro, Chemistry, the Media Lab, as well as Harvard University Law and Medical Schools, all tied together through the D-Lab class project.
+The undergraduate and graduate cross-disciplinary team comes from Electrical Engineering and Computer Science, Mechanical Engineering, Aero-Astro, Chemistry, the Media Lab, as well as Harvard University Law and Medical Schools, many tied in through the D-Lab class projects.

 Original team members include Alejandro Diaz (MIT'21, Course 6.2), Gabriela Cazares (MIT'2020, Course 5, now in a Ph.D. at UC-Berkeley studying atmospheric chemistry) and Lowry Yankwich, Harvard Law School '22, all three of whom kicked off the pre-Climate Clock project during summer 2020.

 In 2020, the team was joined by alumna Jillian James, MIT'10, '16, Course 16, who has supported all aspects of the work.
 Spring 2021 term added new team members Jenning Chen (MIT'21, Course 6.3) who worked with Alejandro to do all the programming, as well as Gaurav Patekar, MIT'21, Media Lab, who did major design work with Alejandro to ensure that the Climate Clock actually went live, first in Spring 2021 and then Fall/Winter 2021.
+Gaurav was also the creator of the LED Climate backpacks.
 Our team leaders and mentors are Susan Murcott (MIT'92), Lecturer, MIT D-Lab and Julie Simpson, Research Engineer, MIT Sea Grant.

 Hear what our team has to say!